MikePacey/Lancaster-HEC/docs/gpu2.rst

 NVidia's CUDA library (available on the HEC as the cuda module) provides the ``nvcc`` compiler for compiling GPU-capable code written in C or C++.

-After adding the cuda environment, the compiler can invoked using arguments common to most compilers.
+After adding the cuda environment, the compiler can be invoked using arguments common to most compilers.

 For instance, in the Vector Addition example from this `Oak Ridge Leadership Computing Facility tutorial <https://www.olcf.ornl.gov/tutorials/cuda-vector-addition/>`_ the source file vecAdd.cu